iRevive/http4s-tagless-template.g8/src/main/g8/docs/configuration/http-server.md

+---
+id: http-server
-# HTTP server
+title: HTTP server
+---

 The HTTP server can be configured by the configuration file or by the environment variables.

 | Config path                   |  Env variable           | Default value     | Description             |
 |-------------------------------|-------------------------|-------------------|-------------------------|